Gold Mine Tours

 Langlaagte Deep Village.
 One of the earliest remaining gold mining villages, Crown mines, Langlaagte.

-Gold Reef City: Only remaining gold mine in the Johannesburg area that has an operational shaft, shaft 14, crown mines (tourists only – not an operational mine) of the hundreds of original shafts along the east west arc of gold bearing rock south of Johannesburg.
-This gold mine we do take an underground tour to the upper level of the mine.
-Also witness a gold pour and the brilliant glow of the molten gold and a walk through a mine village.
+Gold Reef City: Only remaining gold mine in the Johannesburg area that has an operational shaft, shaft 14, crown mines (tourists only – not an operational mine).
+One of hundreds of original shafts along the east west arc of gold bearing rock south of Johannesburg.
+This gold mine we do take an underground tour to the upper level of the mine and a walk through the mine village.

 Worker Museum: A workers compound not directly linked to the gold mines, however identical to those used on mines in early years of mining in Johannesburg and provides insight into way of life.